-- Reuse – use materials as many times as possible
+- Reuse – use materials and equipment as many times as possible.

-- Recycle / upcycle – make new items with existing or reprocessed materials
+- Recycle and upcycle – have new items made with existing or reprocessed materials.

-- Recover – recover energy or create compost from waste.
+- Recover – have energy recovered or compost created from waste.

 Turning waste into resource

-Unavoidable waste can be a potential resource and through working with recycling partners and embracing innovation, we aim to maximise the return for the RNLI from this resource where viable.
+Unavoidable waste can be a potential resource.
+By embracing innovation and working with recycling and upcycling partners, we aim to maximise the return for the RNLI from these resources where viable.

-This not only helps to reduce our environmental impact but also helps maximise the use of the donations we receive.
+This not only helps to reduce our environmental impact but also helps maximise the use of supporter’s donations.

-At RNLI College we’ve initiated cardboard compaction with free collection and food waste recycling, reducing carbon emissions by just over 3 tonnes each year.
+At the RNLI College we’re reducing carbon emissions by just over 3 tonnes each year.

-The food waste recycling is more or less cost neutral and the cardboard compactor will pay for itself in 17 months and then go on to save approximately £3,000 every year.
+Our food waste recycling is close to cost-neutral and our cardboard compactor paid for itself in 17 months, going on to save us approximately £3,000 every year.

-We have installed a much larger mill-sized cardboard baler and a smaller one for plastics at our Headquarters in Poole so that volumes are reduced while recycling is increased; reducing costs and generating an additional income.
+We’ve installed a much larger mill-sized cardboard baler and a smaller one for plastics at our Support Centre in Poole, Dorset, so that volumes are reduced and recycling is increased – reducing costs and generating an additional income.

-There is a strong recycling ethos across the RNLI.
-Recycling bins are installed at our Headquarters in Poole and we are also working with our regional bases and lifeboat stations to ensure as much waste as possible is diverted from landfill.
+We have a strong recycling ethos across the RNLI.
+Recycling bins are installed at our Support Centre in Poole and we’re working with our regional bases, support centres, lifeboat stations and other locations to ensure as much waste as possible is eliminated, recycled and diverted from landfill.

 When they reach the end of their service lives, RNLI lifejackets are decommissioned.
-But to save them from going to landfill, we’re now upcycling them into this hard-wearing and water-resistant product range, complete with many original lifejacket features.
+But to save them from going to landfill, we upcycled them into a hard-wearing and water-resistant product range, complete with many original lifejacket features.

-This sustainability initiative saved the RNLI £17,000 in disposal costs and is now generating thousands in income with 100% of the profits going directly back into our lifesaving service.
+This pilot sustainability initiative saved the RNLI £17,000 in disposal costs and has generated tens of thousands of pounds’ income over the last 5 years – with 100% of the profits going directly back into our lifesaving service.

 What to do with a 27-tonne lifeboat